Jeu de taquin dynamics on infinite Young tableaux and second class particles: Introduction

-Next, we consider an infinite version of the \demph{Robinson-Schensted-Knuth (RSK) algorithm} which can be applied to an infinite sequence $(x_1,x_2,x_3,\ldots)$ of distinct real numbers\footnote{Actually, this is an infinite version of a special case of $\RSK$ that predates it and is known as the \demph{Robinson-Schensted algorithm}, but we prefer to use the $\RSK$ mnemonic due to its convenience and familiarity to a large number of readers.}.
-This infinite version was considered in a more general setup in the paper \cite{KerovVershikRSK} (the finite version of the algorithm, summarized here, is discussed in detail in \cite{Fulton}).
+Next, we consider an infinite version of the \emph{Robinson--Schensted--Knuth (RSK) algorithm} which can be applied to an infinite sequence $(x_1,x_2,x_3,\ldots)$ of distinct real numbers. \footnote{Actually, this is an infinite version of a special case of $\RSK$ that predates it and is known as the \demph {Robinson--Schensted algorithm}, but we prefer to use the $\RSK$ mnemonic due to its convenience and familiarity to a large number of readers.} This infinite version was considered in a more general setup by \citet{KerovVershik1986} [the finite version of the algorithm, summarized here, is discussed in detail by \citet{Fulton1997}].
 The algorithm performs an inductive computation, reading the inputs $x_1,x_2, \ldots$ successively, and at each step applying a so-called \emph{insertion step} to its previous computed output together with the next input $x_n$.

-For each $n\ge 0$, after inserting the first $n$ inputs $x_1,\ldots,x_n$ the algorithm produces a triple $(\lambda_n, P_n, Q_n)$, where $\lambda_n \in \partitions{n}$ is a Young diagram with $n$ boxes, $P_n$ is an increasing tableau of shape $\lambda_n$ containing the numbers $x_1, \ldots, x_n$, and $Q_n$ is a standard Young tableau of shape $\lambda_n$.
-The shapes satisfy $\lambda_{n-1}\nearrow \lambda_n$, i.e., at each step one new box is added to the current shape, with the tableau $Q_n$ being simply the recording tableau of the path $\emptyset = \lambda_0 \nearrow \lambda_1 \nearrow \ldots \nearrow \lambda_n$.
-The tableau $P_n$ is the information that will be acted upon by the next insertion step, and is called the \demph{insertion tableau}.
-We will refer to $\lambda_n$ as the \demph{$\RSK$ shape associated to $(x_1,\dots,x_n)$}.
+The insertion step, given an increasing tableau $P_{n-1}$ and a number $x_n$ produces a new increasing tableau $P_n$ whose shape $\lambda_n$ is obtained from $\lambda_{n-1}$ by the addition of a single box.
+The new tableau $P_n$ is computed by performing a succession of \emph {bumping steps} whereby $x_n$ is inserted into the first row of the diagram (as far to the right as possible so that the row remains increasing and no gaps are created), bumping an existing entry from the first row into the second row, which results in an entry of the second row being bumped to the third row, and so on, until finally the entry being bumped settles down in an unoccupied position outside the diagram~$\lambda$.
+An example is shown in Figure~\ref{fig:insertion-step}.